 How we consult with industry

-To gain industry insights for strategic levy investments in R&D, marketing and trade, Hort Innovation consults with growers through industry-specific Strategic Investment Advisory Panels (SIAPs).
+To gain industry insights for strategic levy investments in R&D, marketing and trade, Hort Innovation consults with growers through industry-specific Strategic Investment Advisory Panels.

-The SIAPs provide a vital link between meeting the priorities of industry and helping Hort Innovation to make decisions on how, where and when investments need to be made.
+The SIAP provides a vital link between meeting the priorities of industry and helping Hort Innovation to make decisions on how, where and when investments need to be made.

 Strategic co-investment consultation

 For investments made through our Hort Frontiers strategic partnership initiative, an advisory mechanism similar to the SIAPs is in place.
 Here, Expert Advisory Panels (EAPs) work with Hort Innovation to guide investments in each of the seven Hort Frontiers funds.

 All EAPs feature a broad cross-section of specialist representatives, including growers, subject matter professionals, and state government experts.

 To provide a framework for advice and decision-making, each of the Hort Frontiers funds is governed by a document of Co-Investment Strategic Intent (CSI) outlining key investment themes that must be met in order for concepts to be successful.

 To best guide discussions around trade and market access investments, Hort Innovation convenes meetings with specialist trade panels, of which there are two: